patel-himanshu/patel-himanshu/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 - 💼 working on getting a job/internship
--->
+- 👨🏼‍🎓 a final-year CSE undergrad at IIIT Naya Raipur (India) -->

 - Currently, I am
-    - 👨🏼‍🎓 a final-year CSE undergrad at IIIT Naya Raipur (India)
+    - 💼 currently working as a Graduate Engineer Trainee at Carl Zeiss India
     - 💻 primarily interested in full-stack development
     - 🧰 learning React and TypeScript
     - 👩‍💻 trying to become more involved in open source